FREQUENTLY ASKED QUESTIONS

 INCRUSE.
 To find out if you qualify, read the Eligibility Requirements.

 In 2 clinical studies, patients took a disease-specific questionnaire, called the St. George’s Respiratory Questionnaire.
 They answered questions about their symptoms, activity, and impact of disease.
-More patients taking INCRUSE had an improvement in total score on the questionnaire; however, results may vary.
+More patients taking INCRUSE had an improvement in total score on the questionnaire compared to patients taking an inactive treatment, called placebo; however, your results may vary.